 It is a large spacious building with plenty of recreation amenities and extensive facilities.
 The hostel is suitable to any type of traveller from solo, to group, to family travel.

 We stayed in a private room with an ensuite that had a double bed, a roll out bed for Kalyra, which she loved, and we bought our own portable cot for Savannah.
 We felt very comfortable and happy.

 Kalyra loved peeking out the window to the city views outside and constantly remarked at how much she loved the hotel.

-The hostel has a roof top pool and BBQ areas for you to enjoy the panoramic city views on a balmy summers evening.
+The hostel has a rooftop pool and BBQ facilities for you to enjoy the panoramic views of the city on a balmy summers evening.

-Downstairs is a cafe with really reasonably priced food and coffee.
+Downstairs is a cafe with free wifi and really reasonably priced food and coffee.